Earnest Money in Tennessee: What Knoxville Buyers Should Know

 Buyer checklist for earnest money

-• Confirm the escrow agent and verify contact details independently.
+• Confirm the escrow agent and verify contact details.

 • Calendar your delivery deadline, inspection end date, financing and appraisal dates.